-You can see the Golden Gate during the cruise, but they don't actually go under it, or very close to it.
+You can see the Golden Gate during the cruise, but they don't actually go under it, or very close to it (they go under it on their weekend "Champagne and Mimosas" cruise, see below).
 They do get very close to Alcatraz, though.
 We hung out just off Alcatraz island for about ten minutes, very cool.

 For the same reason, I wouldn't recommend this for anyone with significant mobility problems.
 You do have to be able to climb around on the boat while hanging on to the railing, and the boat can be tipped at a 45 degree angle at times.
 But if they need to swing the boom (is that what that beam is called?) of the sail around, you don't have to move as long as you're sitting down.
 Heads up, so to speak!
 But the captain and crew (two guys) are very helpful and look like they know what they're doing, so I felt very comfortable, though it was my first time on a sailboat.

-The Privateer sails the bay daily, March through November, 2 to 3 trips a day.
+The Privateer sails the bay daily, 2 to 3 trips a day.

-The trip costs $45 per person (children $22.50), but you can sometimes get discounted tickets.
+The trip costs $49 per person (children $24.50), but you can often get discounted tickets.

 Note: I may earn a small commission if you make a purchase through some of the links on this page, at no extra cost to you.
 This helps me provide all the free information I post on this website.

-I got tickets for $27 plus fees through Goldstar.com; an amazing bargain for 90 minutes on a sailboat, including drinks!
+I got tickets for $27 plus fees through Goldstar.com (now $30); an amazing bargain for 90 minutes on a sailboat, including drinks!
 If you want to sail with them, first check to see if Goldstar has discounted tickets available, for this cruise (or their other two cruises described below).
 It's free to sign up, then see what they have.
 See Goldstar.com.

 If Goldstar doesn't have tickets for the dates you want, you can also book it here.

-Sail under the Golden Gate Bridge.
+Champagne and Mimosas Cruise.
 The same company has a sailing trip that takes you underneath the Golden Gate Bridge, one of those beyond-cool experiences.
 This cruise also sails all around the bay, with views of the Bay Bridge and Sausalito, and around Angel Island and Alcatraz.
-Their 2-hour Champagne and Mimosas Cruise happens every Saturday and Sunday at 10:00 a.m., also for $60.
-Unless visibility is bad, they always go under the bridge; according to the company, about 99% of the time you get to sail right under the Golden Gate! (see booking and more info).
+It includes two drinks: your choice of champagne, mimosas, beer, wine or soft drinks.
+Their 2-hour cruise happens every Saturday and Sunday at 10:00 a.m., also for $65.
+Unless visibility is bad, they always go under the bridge; according to the company, about 99% of the time you get to sail right under the Golden Gate! (see Goldstar for discounted tickets, or 2-hour cruise for booking and more info).